jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 Capturing horses may be integrated into the main game, but it's still basically a minigame.
 And it has difficulty parameters.
 More powerful horses move around more, requiring careful timing on an approach.
 They turn more, meaning their field of view shifts more, sometimes requiring multiple changes in approach angle.

+You are given a brief (~1 second) grace period of exposure to Gloom before your max HP starts reducing.
+Just enough time to realize the danger and get back out.

 ## Economy

 Dishes made with double the ingredients exactly double their replenishment/duration effects.
 Dishes made with discoverable, repeatable combinations of ingredients can be significantly more effective than their individual components.